staisooo/Automated-Lung-Tumour-Segmentation-for-Advancing-Response-Assessment-to-Immunotherapy/README.md

 # Lung_Tumour_Segmentation_with_nnUNet_for_Advancing_Response_Assessment_to_Immunotherapy
 Research Project for BBVA-Severo Ochoa Summer Internship Project for the Radiomics Group in Vall d'Hebron Institute of Oncology (VHIO) at Barcelona, Spain.

+### Project Details

+**Main Objective**: To develop an automatic segmentation tool for lung lesions in CT imaging using the gold standard 3d biomedical image segmentation deep learning tool, nnUNet.
+This project aims to create a tool for automatic lung lesions segmentation.

+**Exploratory Objectives**: Expand to other open-source lung lesion datasets and train using other networks.